luis-rei97/List-of-Plugins-Models-Maps-and-Miscellaneous/README.md

 **Custom Knifes (!cknife)** | It changes your knife to a customized one.
 It has MySQL and Flag Support. | [View Model Interface](https://github.com/Franc1sco/First-Person-View-Models-Interface)
 **Warmup Player Models** | It lets you change your Player Model while in Warmup, with Flag Support | None **Retakes/Executes Weapon Allocator** | It allocates weapons to certain players.
 It has support for 3 types of rounds: Pistol Rounds, Force Buy Rounds and Rifle Rounds.
 The weapons can be changed by editing a file with the weapons for the certain rounds, and it has flag support. | [Retakes](https://github.com/splewis/csgo-retakes) or [Executes](https://github.com/splewis/csgo-executes)
+**MultiConfig Change Announcer** | A lot of commands to use when some config has been changed in the server.
+Useful for DeathMatch MultiMode | None
+**Bot Names** | Change BOT's Names when they join the server.
+It checks if the names are completely different from other bots.

 # List of Public Models